lbl-srg/soep/doc-design/source/softwareArchitecture.rst

    room model with stratified room air.
    The reason is to keep focus and make progress before increasing complexity.
-2. The HVAC and the pressure driven air exchange (airflow network) are either in legacy EnergyPlus or in FMUs of the SOEP.
+2. The HVAC and the pressure driven air exchange (airflow network) are either in Modelica or EnergyPlus.
    The two methods cannot be combined.
    The reason is that the legacy EnergyPlus computes in its "predictor/corrector" the room temperature as follows: